cybertraining-dsc/fa20-523-307/project/project.md

 ### 6.3 The Government Shutdown

 On December 21, 2018 the United States Government shutdown.
 "At the heart of the dispute is Trump's demand for just over $5 billion toward a long-promised wall along the US-Mexico border" [^5].
 The shutdown affected a part of the federal government such as homeland security, transportation, and agriculture.
 "The problems caused by the shutdown are wide-ranging, from waste piling up in national parks to uncertainty for 800,000 federal workers about when their next paycheck will come" [^5].
 This shutdown was the longest shutdown in the modern era coming to an end on January 25, 2019 after 35 days.
+The sentiment graph tells that the tweets shared during the shutdown are skewed to the right in terms of polarity with a majority of tweets being at or around 0.6 in subjectivity.
+Prior to the government shutdown, stock prices fell by 10 dollars with the lowest being around the time the shutdown began.
+The new year shows stock on a steady increase during the month of January, when the shutdown was lifted.

 ![Figure 9: Sentiment Analysis during the Government Shutdown](https://raw.githubusercontent.com/cybertraining-dsc/fa20-523-307/main/project/images/shutdown_sentiment.png)